hvianna/audioMotion.js/docs/users-manual.md

 **Maximum frame rate (FPS)** allows you to control the maximum animation frame rate, in frames per second.
 'Unlimited' will try to match your monitor's refresh rate, but may result in high CPU usage.

+**Show video files** - whether or not to show video files in the file explorer.

+**Remember play queue contents** - whether or not to automatically restore the contents of the play queue the next time you open audioMotion.

-**Remember last music folder**, when checked, will cause the file explorer to start in the last previously used folder, when opening audioMotion again.
+**Remember last music folder** - whether or not to start the file explorer in the last previously used folder the next time you open audioMotion.

 The **Reset to defaults** button will reset all settings in this section to their default values.